HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 function metadataRequire(...other: haxe.macro.Expr.MetadataEntry): haxe.macro.Expr.Function;

 /**
-	Register a function as a typed meta.
+	Use on a metadata function.

-	`allowMultiple` defines whether this metadata can be used multiple times on the same subject.
+	Allows this metadata to be used multiple times on the same subject.
+Otherwise, an error is thrown if the same metadata is used multiple times.
 **/
 @:metadata
 @metadataCompileOnly